ashfurrow/blog/source/blog/2018-01-29-progress-and-pianos.html.markdown

 ---

-You probably don't know this about me, because it's not been a part of my life for some time, but I played piano _daily_ from ages 11 to 18.
+You probably don't know this about me because it's never been a part of my adult life, but I played piano _daily_ from ages 11 to 18.

 I had to ask my parents, repeatedly and for what felt like forever, to get a piano.
 Piano's aren't exactly cheap, or even easy to actually buy.
 And so, I was given a... well, I don't remember what they were called but I thought of them as tests.
 These were characteristic of my childhood: demonstrate the responsibility necessary to earn a privilege.